 There are hundreds of acupuncture points on the body, and each point has several potential functions.
-I will choose appropriate points based on an in-depth diagnostic process which includes a thorough health history, pulse diagnosis and tongue diagnosis.
+I will choose appropriate points based on an in-depth diagnostic process which includes a thorough health history, pulse and tongue diagnosis, and an assessment of the abdomen.
 I also take in many subtle details about you, like the sound of your voice and the luster of your skin, in order to arrive at a working diagnosis.
 Points are chosen according to the function they provide in treatment; they may or may not be chosen in the area of the condition being treated.

 It is widely believed that the practice of Chinese herbalism is the oldest form of medicine in the world.
 It is based on the same medical theory as acupuncture — the in-depth diagnostic process that brings the practitioner to a very specific understanding of a patient.
 Once a diagnosis is reached, I create a formula, typically choosing a combination of herbs, much like I choose acupuncture points.
 Herbal medicine may be used alone, or as an adjunct to acupuncture treatment.
 I am nationally certified in Chinese herbal medicine and maintain an extensive dispensary onsite at the clinic.
 It contains substances of plant, mineral and animal origin.
 Some of the herbs are common plants familiar to most people, like ginger, peppermint, ginseng and sesame seed; others are less well known, like schisandra, ophiopogon or leonuris.
 I do not use any endangered species, and my supplier carefully monitors the herbs for safety and authenticity.

 People of all ages can benefit by including Chinese medicine in their health care.
 The approach to treating children is somewhat different than that of adults.
 With acupuncture, very few needles are used, and in young children the needles are not retained, but quickly inserted and withdrawn.
 Oftentimes the child is unaware of the procedure.